zzpxyx/simple-event-logger-ui/README.md

 # Simple Event Logger UI

+## Environment Variables

+The following environment variables can be set in environment files like `.env.development.local` or `.env.production.local` under the project root.

+### Base URL

+Set the base URL of the Simple Event Logger service using `VITE_BASE_URL`.

-## Presets
+### Presets

-Use the environment variable to set up preset buttons for quicker event logging.
-For example, create a file `.env.development.local` under the project root with the following content.
+Set preset buttons for quicker event logging using `VITE_PRESETS`.
 Note that the value is comma-delimited.
+For example:

 ```
 VITE_PRESETS=A,B,C
 ```

-Then there will be 3 preset buttons available when running the Vite dev server.
+Then there will be 3 preset buttons available under the input form.
 Clicking a preset button will populate the input form with the current date time and the preset value as the event name.
 The memo is not populated.